 Kensuke Nakamura

 I am a Ph.D. student at the Carnegie Mellon University Robotics Institute where I am advised by Prof. Andrea Bajcsy.
-My research leverages the synergy between robust optimal control and generative models to allow robots to safely operate in unstructured and uncertain environments.
+My research leverages the synergy between optimal control and generative models to allow robots to safely operate in unstructured and uncertain environments.
 I develop theory and algorithms grounded in systems such as autonomous vehicles that use learned trajectory forecasters during planning or robotic manipulators that use world models to understand nuanced safety constraints.
-I am fortunate to be supported by the NSF Graduate Research Fellowship.
+I was named a 2025 HRI Pioneer and I am fortunate to be supported by the NSF Graduate Research Fellowship.

 Previously, I graduated from Princeton University where I was advised by Jaime Fernández Fisac and Naomi Ehrich Leonard.
 I’ve also had the pleasure of collaborating with Somil Bansal.